 What's it about?

-FORTNITE is one of the most popular video games currently being played worldwide, but the majority of most players' attention isn't on the original, strategy-focused, single-player campaign (also known as Save the World), but rather the stand-alone last-player-standing mode known as Battle Royale.
-Here, gamers take on up to 100 other players by themselves, with a partner, or as part of a four-player squad to see who manages to survive the longest against opponents on an ever-shrinking map.
+FORTNITE is currently one of the most popular video games in the world, but the majority of most players' attention isn't on the original strategy-focused, single-player campaign (also known as Save the World), but rather the stand-alone last-player-standing mode known as Battle Royale.
+Here, gamers take on up to 100 other players by themselves, with a partner, or as part of a four-player squad to see who can survive the longest against opponents on an ever-shrinking map.
 During matches, players will gather materials and build structures to defend themselves against incoming fire, using firearms, melee weapons, and explosives to defeat enemies.
 Players can also practice building structures, test their aim with the various guns in the game, and take on three other friends in Playground mode.
 The Battle Royale mode has also added a Creative editor to allow players to create their own adventures, and recently, has added Live Events, where players can gather together and watch concerts, movie screenings, or other events.
 (The content within the these live events will vary based on what's being shown, so players and parents will need to check to make sure that content is appropriate.)
 The Save the World version of Fortnite looks very similar visually to Battle Royale but is always played solo, and players fight zombie-like monsters called Husks.
 Both versions of the game take place after "The Storm," an apocalyptic event in which 98 percent of the world's population simply vanished.
 But only Save the World has the Husks, and in that version, after stumbling onto and taking command of an abandoned high-tech shelter facility, it's up to you to take charge of a group of brave heroes as they fight back.
 Under your guidance, these heroes will gather precious resources, rescue survivors, and build a refuge from the lumbering armies of the undead.
 Along the way, you might just discover the source of The Storm and save all humanity in the process.

 Is it any good?